huawenyu/huawenyu.github.io/_posts/linux/2017-02-15-linux-commands.md

     find ... -exec rm {} +		# new version like 'xargs'
     find ... -print0 | xargs -0 rm -rf	# more efficient, runs cmd 'rm' as few times as possible

+### Using semicolon (;) vs plus (+) with exec in find

+    This might be best illustrated with an example.
+Let's say that find turns up these files: file1
+    file2
+    file3

+    Using -exec with a semicolon (find . -exec ls '{}' \;), will execute

+    ls file1
+    ls file2
+    ls file3

+    But if you use a plus sign instead (find . -exec ls '{}' \+), all filenames will be passed as arguments to a single command: ls file1 file2 file3

 # Samples